 The TOEFL requirement for general admission (preprofessional) to the university is 500 (paper-based) or 173 (computer-based).
-The TOEFL requirement for admission to the professional programs in the Ira A. Fulton School of Engineering and the College of Nursing is 550 (paperbased) or 213 (computer-based).
+The TOEFL requirement for admission to the preprofessional programs in the Ira A. Fulton School of Engineering and the College of Nursing is 550 (paper-based) or 213 (computer-based).